mikelpmc/react-context-api-auth/README.md

 # React Context API Demo

-Basic demo to show the usage of the React context API with authenticate flow
+Basic demo to show the usage of the React context API with authentication flow

 Project Structure: